Partners Capital Announces the Promotion of Two Partners and Five Managing Directors

 - Jonny Brooks (London): Joining Partners Capital in 2020, Jonny provides strategic advice on global legal matters.
 He brings over a decade of experience from Simpson Thacher Bartlett LLP, Addleshaw Goddard LLP, and Nabarro LLP.

-- Lauren Kirby (Boston): Joining Partners Capital in 2016, Lauren is a Client CIO for educational endowments, foundations, and private clients.
+- Lauren Kirby (New York): Joining Partners Capital in 2016, Lauren is a Client CIO for educational endowments, foundations, and private clients.
 She previously worked as an Investment Analyst at GCM Grosvenor.

 - Joe Mason (London): Joining Partners Capital in 2015, Joe is a Client CIO for major institutional and private clients in addition to being a thought leader on portfolio construction.
 Previously, he was an Equity Research Analyst at BGR Asset Management.